NREL/pysam/docs/index.rst

 Getting Started
 ===============

-PySAM is available on PyPi and Anaconda (Windows and MacOSX only) as NREL-PySAM.
-NREL-PySAM-stubs is the stub file package providing autocompletion features.
+For Python 3.5 to 3.7, as NREL-PySAM is available on PyPi, and on Anaconda (MacOSX and Windows for Python 3.7 only).
+NREL-PySAM-stubs is the stub file package providing auto-completion features.

 To install from PyPi::